-A technical validation of the system has been implemented involving 30 patients with CHF disease in NYHA class III and IV, with an average age of 62 years and recently hospitalized for HF.
+A technical validation of the system has been implemented involving 30 patients with CHF disease in NYHA class III and IV, with an average age of 62 years and recently hospitalised for HF.
 The minimum period of monitoring was one month.
 A specific testing protocol and a questionnaire have been developed to gather patients, caregivers and physicians feedbacks and validate the system.
-The results show a very limited number of activity misses (<3%), mostly in the first days of monitoring, confirming also the property of such system to improve the therapy compliance.
+The results show a very limited number of activity misses (<3%), mostly in the first days of monitoring, confirming also the capacity of such a system to improve the therapy compliance.
 Moreover, the number of false positive alarms is less than 5%.
 No connectivity and transmission problems, including data lost, occurred.
-All end‐users reported a positive feedback and good satisfaction level in the final questionnaire.Physicians reported that the use of this platform does not load up in a significant way their regular activity, but represents a valid means to control at distance the evolution of the followed patients thanks to the high quality of acquired signals and alarms detection capability.
+All end‐users reported a positive feedback and good satisfaction level in the final questionnaire.Physicians reported that the use of this platform does not load up in a significant way their regular activity, but represents valid means to control at distance the evolution of the followed patients, thanks to the high quality of acquired signals and alarms detection capability.
 All physicians involved in the demonstration are definitively in favour of the adoption of the H@H system.
-The 89% of the patients report a very high satisfaction level, highlighting the friendliness of the solution and the easiness to follow the daily therapy.
+89% of patients report a very high satisfaction level, highlighting the friendliness of the solution and the easiness to follow the daily therapy.

 The system was recently adopted by the ASL Arezzo in the framework “Progetto Domino” for the tele monitoring of patients affected by CHF and Broncho‐Pneumopathie Chronique Obstructive.

 The Health at Home project (H@H) aims at solving societal problems related to the provision of healthcare services for elderly citizens affected by Chronic Hearth Failure (CHF), by enabling remote self-management of the patients and connecting in‐hospital care of the acute syndrome with out‐of‐hospital follow‐up.
-The new home care model should allow planning, controlling and monitoring of activities carried out by patient, caregivers, social and sanitary professionals, enabling the medical staff to monitor situations at distance and take action in case of necessity by the involvement of public and private health organizations.
-This new strategy will decrease the acting time in cases of destabilization of CHF patients and will reduce avoidable hospital re‐admissions, resulting in an improved quality of life for the patient and in a cost reduction for the National Sanitary System.
+The new home care model should allow planning, controlling and monitoring of activities carried out by patients, caregivers, social and sanitary professionals, enabling the medical staff to monitor situations at distance and take action in case of necessity by the involvement of public and private health organisations.
+This new strategy will decrease the acting time in cases of destabilisation of CHF patients and will reduce avoidable hospital re‐admissions, resulting in an improved quality of life for the patient and in a cost reduction for the National Sanitary System.

 Expected results and impact:

-The H@H system is expected to enhance the quality of life of CHF patients (at present 14 million of European Citizens with an incidence of 3,6 million of new cases per year), to improve the effectiveness and cost management of specialized centres thus reducing costs for the public sanitary system.
-H@H ICT technologies have been successfully proved through an initial demonstration phase, while the clinical validity and the economic analysis for this new healthcare model has to be validated on a wider number of patients.
+The H@H system is expected to enhance the quality of life of CHF patients (at present 14 million of European Citizens with an incidence of 3,6 million of new cases per year), to improve the effectiveness and cost management of specialised centres thus reducing costs for the public sanitary system.
+H@H ICT technologies have proved successful through an initial demonstration phase, while the clinical validity and the economic analysis for this new healthcare model has to be validated on a wider number of patients.

 |Zdravstveni Dom Koper||Health institution||Slovenia||www.zd‐koper.si|